Sunday June 9th, 2:00 pm – 5:00 pm

 Friday September 13, 7:30 pm

 M.R.
 James’s East Anglian Connections and Influences

 Talk by Rik Hoggett

-Rik is a former Suffolk County Council archaeologist, and is also a Journal of Breckland Studies editorial panel member.
+Rik is an archaeologist, formerly with both Norfolk and Suffolk County Councils, and is also a Journal of Breckland Studies editorial panel member.

 M.R.
 James was a Cambridge university academic, probably best known for his Christmas ghost stories, told to friends and students in his college rooms in the early 1900s, and now often dramatized on radio around Christmas.
 However, he was also a distinguished archaeologist and medievalist, who conducted a lot of research in our region.

 Rik Hoggett, who many of you will know, is a professional archaeologist and is currently researching this topic.
 The talk will cover James’ work at Livermere, Bury St Edmunds Abbey and the excavations of the abbots’ tombs, as well as the wider influences of East Anglia’s landscape and history on James’ academic work and ghost stories.

 Venue: The Engine House, Brandon Country Park, Brandon, Suffolk IP27 0SU